ncoelle/loracle-maven-plugin/README.md

 This also means that any copy left licenses with a stronger than 'compile' scope will break your build

+## What to do if loracle stopes your build because a license is not found?

+1) Use all loracle provided options

+1a) run mvn dependency:sources, mvn clean install

+This fetches source files from the repo/maven-central.
+Loracle may find information in the sources

+1b) add loracle-found as dependency (see above), mvn clean install

+Loracle might find the missing information there

+2) From now on open an issue for loracle or lorale-found.
+I'd like to improve it continuously

+2a) Look up the relevant webpage for license informaton.
+Add it as configuration

+2b) Look at the source page for license notes, License.txt, Notice.txt, src header.
+Add it to configuration or extension

+2c) Same as 2b but add the found license text to a loracle custom derived library and let loracle figure the license out.

+## What to do if loracle stops your build because of license compatibility reasons ?

+3) for strong copy left/ reciprocal reasons ?

+3a) it it is gpl-2, gpl-3, agpl-2, agpl-3: remember the fsf likes to sues and always wins.
+Change your license or exchange the problematic library

+3b) if is because of json: use a different json lib or add "use it for good, not evil" to your license.
+Caution the later makes your project non open source.

+3c) other copy left licenses: Same as 3a) except you don't sued as fast.

+3d) you need to use a copy left lib.
+Change you work to the same copy left lib and publish the source.
+Remember publishing your work does nor prevent you from making money from it.

+4) Because of contradictory advertising clauses: same as 3c)

+## Loracle stops your build but you don't care

+5) Set setOnError to false and pray that nobody sues.
+You could still ask/pay a lawyer whether you really have problem.
+Remember loracle can not give legal advice.
+The tool might still help you and lawyer to find interesting points.

+## Design guidelines

+Loracle works almost completely offline.
+All information is in the plugin, dependencies or the configured maven repos.
+This makes the results repeatable, independent off any changes on the web.
+Any changes will reflect in different version of loracle or dependencies.

+# Notice

+Loracle generates a Notice file: NOTICE.txt and a list of relevant license files.
+These files are in generated-source/loracle/licenses/<arifact-name>.
+So this works for multimodule builds.

 ## older notes